StarshipladDev/3DEngine/README.md

 The *bin/Debug/config.xml* file contains the option to select your server address to connect to and your clientName when you connect.

-This file also contains the skin your palyer will use.
+This file also contains the skin your player will use.
 It mus be a single digit.
 Current skins are

 1) Default army skin